 Hiring and Retaining Workers

-Due to changes in the hiring landscape as a direct result of the pandemic, HR professionals may find themselves struggling to hire and retain a full staff.
-Dubbed "The Great Resignation," many workers in the past few years have quit their jobs or have searched for new pursuits in search of better pay and benefits, increased flexibility, and more job satisfaction overall.
-These shifts have left employers scrambling to refill their labor pool and fighting for high-quality candidates.
+The pandemic and its aftermath brought on immense changes in the hiring landscape.
+In recent times, many workers quit their jobs or searched for better pay and benefits, increased flexibility, and more job satisfaction overall.
+These changes have left employers scrambling to refill their labor pool and fight for high-quality candidates.

 An applicant tracking solution can also:

-Standardize the processes for job postings, interview scheduling, and hiring workflows for more efficient, consistent results.
+- Standardize the processes for job postings, interview scheduling, and hiring workflows for more efficient, consistent results

-Improve accuracy and time savings for HR and applicants alike (potentially saving employers more money with each new hire).
+- Improve accuracy and time savings for HR and applicants alike (potentially saving employers more money with each new hire)

-Enable job seekers to submit applications anytime through a mobile phone or from a desktop computer, and then log into the system for an update on their application status.
+- Enable jobseekers to submit applications any time through a mobile phone or from a desktop computer, and then log into the system for an update on their application status

-New performance management techniques are transforming the way businesses conduct employee reviews and goal-setting.
+New learning performance management techniques are transforming the way businesses conduct employee reviews and goal-setting.
 These changes reflect the ongoing need to prioritize employee development, ensuring that skills are up-to-date and that employees continuously learn and better understand the culture in which they operate.
 As the workplace changes, HR technology provides a more efficient means of adjusting performance management metrics.

 Learning management software can be a solution to providing access to online courses that enable businesses to achieve their performance management and continued learning objectives.
-This learning management system (LMS) technology often incorporates:
+This learning management system technology often incorporates:

-Advanced digital user interfaces for online training courses for both on-site and remote workers
+- Advanced digital user interfaces for online training courses for both on-site and remote workers

-Selections from training course libraries customized for specific industry or workplace demands
+- Selections from training course libraries customized for specific industry or workplace demands

-Enhanced content such as easily imported videos and valuable third-party content from other providers
+- Enhanced content such as easily imported videos and valuable third-party content from other providers

-Using HR Technology To Help Fuel Success
+Using HR Technology To Fuel Success